Fayaz-y/AI_Women-Safety-Web-Dashboard/README.md

 # 🛡️ Women Safety Web Dashboard

 This is the web-based dashboard component of the **Women Safety Surveillance System**.
-It provides real-time monitoring, threat detection notifications, and control features through a clean and responsive web interface.
+It provides real-time monitoring, threat detection notifications, Generate SOS SMS and send to desired receiver and control features through a clean and responsive web interface.

 ---